middletemplelibrary/The-Evolution-of-the-Law-Report/README.md

        url="https://github.com/middletemplelibrary/The-Evolution-of-the-Law-Report/assets/110464039/a728e160-0c4f-461e-9541-94cb50c8d652">

 ## The Year Books
-Regular reporting really began in 1189 with the transcription of the Year Books from the plea rolls.
-Though regular is rather misleading as these reports do have some irregularity in their printing.
+Regular reporting really began in 1189 with the transcription of the Year Books from within plea rolls - though regular is rather misleading as these reports do have some irregularity in their printing.
 <br><br>
 Dating from the Norman period to the Tudor age, the Year Books were written in Anglo-Norman French and contained anonymously written notes and judgments on cases overseen by the King’s Justices in Westminster Hall and on their Eyres.
 Year Books were not quite as sophisticated the modern report, but they did contain judicial opinion as well as decisions.
 <br><br>